zaiisao/Documentation/en/Video/voice_changer_windows.md

 ## Implementation

 Before proceeding, ensure that you implement a basic call or the interactive live streaming in your project.
-See [Start a call](../../en/Video/start_call_windows.md) or [Start the interactive live streaming](../../en/Video/start_live_windows.md) for details.
+See [Start a Call](../../en/Video/start_call_windows.md) or [Start Live Interactive Streaming](../../en/Video/start_live_windows.md) for details.

 ### Use preset voice effects